Raimusha/hackathonTristin/readme.md

- Hi am Tristin.
-I am a junior developer.
+# Height and Weight PokeSearch

+...

+## Category: Junior

+I've been writing code for about 7 months

- This program will get the heigh and weight of pokemon from the pokeAPI.
+## This program will look up the height and weight of a pokemon

 Dependencies: Pokebase

+...